Who’s Doing Instructional Guitar Videos Right?

 The skills needed to play this standard are fairly diverse pushing it into the intermediate category for most guitar players.
-At 18:20 in length and approaching half a million views, there’s ample time for explanation compared to his previous version which was half the length.
+At 18:20 in length and approaching half a million views, there’s ample time for explanation.
+His previous version which was half the length.

 If your looking for more from Justin, you’ll find tons of other videos presented in the same casual style.
-Included is the bonus of an easy to follow curriculum style layout which will help keep your learning efforts organized.
+The easy-to-follow, curriculum-style layout will help keep your learning efforts organized.

-Considering the guitar instruction in this particular video, the overall value is super, but lacks the depth you would get from a paid tuition.
+The overall value of this video is super but does lack the depth you would get from a paid tuition.

 Romance – Acoustic Fingerstyle Guitar Lesson Pt.1 Romanza